- ICH GCP

 Duration: Participation follow-up for both components concludes 3 months after the initial invitation.
 This study arm receives no digital or telephone-based stimuli during the study period.

-Behavioral intervention consisting of a one-way text message (SMS) sent to the mobile phones of participants who have not completed the fecal immunochemical test (FIT) following the initial invitation.
+Behavioral intervention consisting of a one-way short message service (SMS) text message sent to the mobile phones of participants who have not completed the fecal immunochemical test (FIT) following the initial invitation.

-Frequency and Timing: A single SMS is sent exactly 5 weeks after the issuance of the standard invitation letter, one week prior to the scheduled postal reminder.
+A single SMS reminder is sent exactly 5 weeks after the issuance of the standard invitation letter, one week prior to the scheduled postal reminder.

-Platform: The delivery is centrally managed through the secure 'Alhora' platform.
+Delivery is centrally managed through the secure 'Alhora' messaging platform.

-The message was previously validated through a qualitative pilot study to ensure readability and acceptability by the target population (aged 50-69).
+The message format is validated through a qualitative pilot study to ensure readability and acceptability by the target population (aged 50-69 years).

 |